umhau/umhau.github.io/_posts/2021-11-18-change-display-name-outlook.md

 csc.exe somefile.cs
 ```

+Wrong!

-Except that in my-paths-are-screwed-up world, you'll have to do
+In my-paths-are-screwed-up world, you'll actually have to do

 ```PowerShell
 & 'C:\Windows\Microsoft.NET\Framework\v4.0.30319\csc.exe' somefile.cs
 ```

-and then it'll work.
+...and then it'll work.

 Except it won't.

 Why?

 Because before we went to all the trouble of figuring out how to write this program, we decided to do a quick sanity-check and add the contact to the address list manually.
-When we did that, we discovered something: it doesn't change a single thing.
+When we did that, we discovered something: it doesn't change a single blessed thing.
 The original display name is still the display name.

-The original display name is still the display name.
+_The original display name is still the display name._

 Even though we cleared the cache.
 Even though we set an alternate name in the address book.
 Even though -

 Maybe the display name is being sent with the email from the sender.
+Maybe, the sender's information overrides the local settings.
 Maybe, the sender's outlook config needs to be changed.
 Maybe, we were so myopic that we forgot there's a whole other side to this - the sender's side.
 Maybe we've been at work too long.

 ```
 File -> Account Settings